FLATHEAD CLASSIC Sled Dog Race

 j) Saw or Axe capable of cutting/clearing downed trees/obstructions in trail

-l) One day’s rations for musher and competing team
+k) One day’s rations for musher and team

-3. The Race Veterinarians are consulting specialists for the race.
+The Race Veterinarians are consulting specialists for the race.
 They will be available throughout the race for consultations, first aid and major medical situations.
-Their recommendations to disallow an entry, remove a dog or team from the race or delay a team at the checkpoint will go directly to the Race Marshal, who will then make the final decision.
+Their recommendations to disallow an entry, remove a dog or team from the race will go directly to the Race Marshal, who will then make the final decision.

 C. PROTEST AND HEARING